hyperlane-dev/hyperlane-ai/dataset/dataset.md

 ///
 /// The key is the parameter name and the value is the captured string. pub type RouteParams = HashMapXxHash3_64<String, String>;

 /// A type alias for a list of route segments.
 ///
 /// This is used to represent a parsed route. pub type RouteSegmentList = Vec<RouteSegment>;

 /// A type alias for a list of path components.
 ///
 /// This is often used for path components. pub(crate) type PathComponentList<'a> = Vec<&'a str>;
-/// A type alias for route registration result.
-///
-/// This indicates success or a `RouteError`. pub(crate) type RouteRegistrationResult = Result<(), RouteError>;
-/// A type alias for route parsing result.
-///
-/// This yields a vector of `RouteSegment`s or a `RouteError`. pub(crate) type RouteParseResult = Result<RouteSegmentList, RouteError>;
-/// A type alias for route pattern creation result.
-///
-/// This can fail with a `RouteError`. pub(crate) type RoutePatternResult = Result<RoutePattern, RouteError>;
-/// A type alias for optional route parameters.
-///
-/// It is `Some` if a dynamic or regex route matches and captures parameters, and `None` otherwise. pub(crate) type OptionRouteParams = Option<RouteParams>;

 ```